-But there’s a concern that nurses are graduating without developing the soft skills needed for effective care.
-A study from The Journal of Continuing Education in Nursing identified six areas of weaknesses for new graduate nurses entering the workforce, and two of those six are directly related to soft skills: communication and leadership.5 Keys to an Outstanding Nurse-Patient Relationship Click To Tweet
+But there’s a concern that nurses are graduating without developing soft skills like patient education.
+A study from The Journal of Continuing Education in Nursing identified six areas of weaknesses for new graduate nurses entering the workforce, and two of those six are directly related to soft skills: communication and leadership.5 Keys to Outstanding Patient Education and Nurse-Patient Relationship Click To Tweet

 So if new graduates are struggling with soft skills, what do nursing students need to learn to form a better nurse-patient relationship?
-Students must develop soft skills, such as communication and empathy.
+Students must practice skills like patient education and empathy.
 Here are some ideas for instructors to accomplish this.

-Active listening requires concentration.
-Help nursing students practice listening by pairing them up and giving them a scenario to role play.
+During patient education exercises pair students up and give them a scenario to role play.
 Have them take turns being the speaker and the listener.
 When the scenario is over, have the listener repeat the speaker’s main points.
 Remind the listener to pay attention to body language, facial expressions, silence, and encouragement.

 Keep Eye Contact

-Eye contact helps build trust and a genuine person-to-person connection.
+Eye contact helps build trust and a genuine person-to-person connection while educating patients.
 Si Quan Ong shared an exercise to improve eye contact: